 Beta-glucan may ramp up various immune system cells which theoretically may reduce disease risk.
 Since intense exercise (like running a marathon) reduces the immune system, in theory, beta-glucan may help recovery from exhaustive exercise.

-But there does not appear to be any published peer-reviewed studies showing that beta-glucan supplements help recovery time in athletes or other healthy people.
+But there do not appear to be any published peer-reviewed studies showing that beta-glucan supplements help recovery time in athletes or other healthy people.
 Since beta-glucan is also in oatmeal and other foods, would they work just as well?
 I don’t think anyone knows the answer to this yet.

 Also called SerraPeptase.
 This is an enzyme that breaks down protein.
 It may also reduce inflammation.
 In theory, reducing inflammation may help recovery after exercise.
 By reducing inflammation and speeding the breakdown of worn-out cells, in theory, serratiopeptidase may help however there are no published peer-reviewed studies that prove this.

 This is an antioxidant and it may reduce inflammation too.
 Quercetin is one of the reasons why people are told that red wine and grapes are good for us.
 As with ALA mentioned above, antioxidants can help reduce free radicals which can do us harm.
 But those who exercise regularly tend to have higher levels of natural antioxidants.
 This is one of the reasons why people who work out regularly are healthier than non-exercisers.

-Quercitin does appear to have some healthy effects (especially when obtained from food) but does it help you exercise better or recover faster?
+Quercitin does appear to have some health effects (especially when obtained from food) but does it help you exercise better or recover faster?
 One study found that 1000 mg of quercetin (there is only 50 mg in Stemulite) did not reduce muscle soreness, muscle damage, or inflammation although it may have improved immune system functioning in humans.
 To achieve this effect 500 mg was taken twice a day for 3 weeks and during 3 days of exhaustive exercise.